gumityolcu/scikit-learn-dual/doc/modules/feature_selection.rst

 =================

-The classes in the :mod:`sklearn.feature_selection` module can be used for feature selection/dimensionality reduction on sample sets, either to improve estimators' accuracy scores or to boost their performance on very high-dimensional datasets.
+The classes in the :mod:`sklearn_dual.feature_selection` module can be used for feature selection/dimensionality reduction on sample sets, either to improve estimators' accuracy scores or to boost their performance on very high-dimensional datasets.